 Have a look at this ultimate twin pregnancy week by week guide.
 Learn about twin pregnancy symptoms, baby and belly size, how your twins will develop and what you’ll go through in the different stages of your twin pregnancy.

 4 weeks pregnant with twins

 Read about the difference between identical and fraternal twins and find out what happens when the fertilized eggs attach to the lining of your uterus.
-Learn about how they will develop and what the difference is between di-di, mo-di and mo-mo twins.
+Learn about how twins develop.

 5 weeks pregnant with twins

 Find out whether or not twins can be detected in week 5.
 If you’re pregnant, your body has already begun to produce the “pregnancy hormone” Human Chorionic Gonadotropin (hCG).
 You may test positive if you take a pregnancy test at this point.

 6 weeks pregnant with twins

 Your babies are developing rapidly.
 The sensitivity for negative side effects of alcohol, tobacco and certain types of medication is great in the days and weeks to follow.

 Your babies are growing at an amazing rate.
 You may be experiencing pregnancy symptoms.
 Find out more about how they can affect you.

 8 weeks pregnant with twins